PiotrekGa/PiotrekGa.github.io/_posts/2019-03-22-Pruned-Cross-Validation.md

 #### Lower and upper speed bonds compared to full cross-validation

 The current implementation of the algorithm is based on simple lists operations, so its computation cost may be considered non-existent.
 Because of that, the upper boundary of the time is equal to the time needed for full cross-validation.
 The lower limit is equivalent to full computing cross-validation in the first trial, and _k / n_ folds in following ones, where k is the first folds do try pruning, and n is the number of folds for cross-validation.
-With the high number of trials, the value will converge to _k / n_.
+With the high number of trials, the value should converge to _k / n_.

 ### Implementation